 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)

-1. Conduct need analysis in compliance with federal criteria to determine the relative eligibility of each financial aid or veterans applicant.
+- Conducts needs analysis in compliance with federal criteria to determine the relative eligibility of each financial aid or veteran applicant.

-3. Determine the types and amounts of financial aid to be awarded through the packaging process according to federal, state, and institutional requirements.
-Monitor individual student awards.
-Resolve data conflicts and over awards.
+- Determines the types and amounts of financial aid to be awarded through the packaging process according to federal, state, and institutional requirements.
+Monitors individual student awards.
+Resolves data conflicts and over awards.
 The incumbent may be a certifying official for PCC.

-7. Provide leadership and program management over an assigned area of specialty.
-Specialization assignments may include Customer Support/Consumer Information Coordinator, Grant Coordinator, Loan Coordinator, Scholarship/Institutional Grant Coordinator, Systems Support Coordinator, Veteran's Services or Work Study Coordinator or Loan Default Coordinator.
+- Provides leadership and program management over an assigned area of specialty.
+Specialization assignments may include Customer Support/Consumer Information Coordinator, Grant Coordinator, Loan Coordinator, Scholarship/Institutional Grant Coordinator, Systems Support Coordinator, Veterans Services, Work Study Coordinator or Loan Default Coordinator.

-8. Depending on assigned specialty area, may develop, implement and evaluate default aversion strategies; and work with loan services, guarantors, and other auxiliary service providers to remedy delinquent accounts and promote default management awareness.
+- Depending on assigned specialty area, may develop, implement and evaluate default aversion strategies, and work with loan services, guarantors, and other auxiliary service providers to remedy delinquent accounts and promote default management awareness.
 Facilitates resolutions for delinquent borrowers in danger of defaulting.
 Conducts and interprets ongoing evaluation, complex data and revision of default management procedures and financial literacy program.

-9. Develop and implement training; Act as lead and provide work assignments to assigned staff.
-Assist in the evaluation process of assigned staff.
+- Develops and implements training; Acts as lead and provides work assignments to assigned staff.
+Assists in the evaluation process of assigned staff.

-10. Monitor and evaluate satisfactory academic progress of students.
-Adjudicate student appeals relating to academic progress.
+- Monitors and evaluates satisfactory academic progress of students.
+Adjudicates student appeals relating to academic progress.

-11. Develop and conduct dynamic financial aid/veterans training and information workshops, continuously incorporating changing regulations and procedures.
+- Develops and conducts dynamic financial aid/veterans training and information workshops, continuously incorporating changing regulations and procedures.
 Workshop settings include: debt counseling sessions, college success classes, high school college nights, early awareness programs, at-risk youth programs, and financial aid application brown bag sessions.
-Act as a community resource for dissemination of financial aid/veterans information.
+Acts as a community resource for dissemination of financial aid/veterans information.

-14. Maintain appropriate database systems and generate reports.
+- Maintains appropriate database systems and generates reports.